Deciding if an individual voluntary arrangement (IVA) is right for you

 If you live in the EU, they could take you to court in the EU.

 EU creditors still have to sue here in the UK rather than abroad in the EU, even if they have an existing judgment.
 The UK will recognise EU judgements entered or started before 31 December 2020.

 Get legal advice if you have creditors in the EU.
 Find free or affordable legal help.

-Before you go ahead with an IVA, find out about the cost and how it may affect your:
+Before you get an IVA, find out about the cost and how it could affect your: